 6.2a.1 General

 This clause describes the architectures for roaming UEs.
-To support UEs that are roaming, the EEL uses ECSs provided in HPLMN and VPLMN.
+To support UEs that are roaming, the EEL uses ECSs provided by HPLMN and VPLMN.
 The EEC in the UE obtains edge enabler layer services from V-ECS and V-EES.
 EDGE-10 reference point is used between the H-ECS and the V-ECS.
 Two roaming models are supported for edge enabling applications:

 - Local breakout roaming architecture; and

-- HR roaming architecture.
+- Home routed(HR) roaming architecture.

 In both architecture options, the EDN is located in the V-PLMN and is accessed via an LBO or HR-SBO session.